Multi-domain superiority – land, sea, air, cyber and space – that's what the defense of the future is really about – Image: Xpert.Digital

 Financing models and investment strategies

 How can the enormous investments in modern defense capabilities be financed?
-The complexity and cost of modern defense systems require innovative financing approaches.
+The complexity and cost of modern defense systems necessitate innovative financing approaches.
 Countries like Denmark plan to spend three percent of their GDP on defense by 2030, while NATO members aim for five percent by 2035.
 These increases require both public and private financing.

 What role does private capital play?
 Venture capital and private investments can accelerate innovation in defense technology.
 Startups often bring disruptive technologies to market faster than traditional defense companies.
-At the same time, the long development cycles and high security requirements of the defense industry require patient capital and specialized expertise.
+At the same time, the long development cycles and high security requirements of the defense industry demand patient capital and specialized expertise.

 Technological convergence and emerging technologies